Ramon Llull: Novels

 Llull also wrote narrative prose drawing on the literary traditions of his time (epic, romance) to express the Art.
 These works were intended to communicate the potentially complex operations of the Art to a lay audience.
-Blanquerna (c.1276-83) is his most well known novel.
-Felix (1287-9) is also notable, although it was not widely circulated during his lifetime and was only available in Catalan.
-It is formulated as a sort of Bildungsroman in which Felix, the main character, begins on a journey at the instigation of his father who has written the "Book of Wonders".
-The book is divided into ten chapters (echoing the encyclopedic range of the Tree of Science) as Felix gains knowledge: God, angels, heavens, elements, plans, minerals, animals, man, Paradise, and Hell.
-It turns out to be a metafiction, as Felix's journey ends at a monastery where he relates the "Book of Wonders" now embellished and fused with the account of his own adventures.
+Blanquerna (c.1276-83) is the [?] of his novels; Felix (1287-9) is also notable, though it was not widely circulated during his lifetime and was only available in Catalan.
+It is a Bildungsroman, of sorts, in which the titular protagonist sets out on a journey at the instigation of his father, who has written a "Book of Wonders".
+The book is divided into ten chapters—echoing the encyclopedic range of the Tree of Science—as Felix gains knowledge of God, angels, heavens, elements, plants, minerals, animals, man, Paradise, and Hell.
+Felix's journey ends at a monastery, where he relates the "Book of Wonders"—now embellished and fused with the account of his own adventures.